 Wireless connectivity can save a great deal of space and eliminate many cables, but it still requires some cabling to bring the internet signal into the space itself.
 After all, the signal has to come from somewhere, whether that is from cable wiring, phone lines (in the case of a DSL connection), or a satellite receiver.

-Your location and the services available may determine how you lean in this department, but for all intents and purposes, cable provides a speedier connection and does not require a terrestrial phone line, which DSL does.
-A satellite receiver may be your best bet if you don’t live in an urban centre (line-of-sight interference can sometimes be an issue in the city), though weather, high winds and other things beyond your control, may make your connection a bit unpredictable.
+Your location and the services available may determine how you lean in this department, but for all intents and purposes, the cable provides a speedier connection and does not require a terrestrial phone line, which DSL does.
+A satellite receiver may be your best bet if you don’t live in an urban center (line-of-sight interference can sometimes be an issue in the city), though weather, high winds, and other things beyond your control, may make your connection a bit unpredictable.
 As for cabling, your incoming signal will need to be wired to a power source.
 However, should a wireless environment be your ultimate goal, it should not require any further cabling beyond its connection to a modem or router.

 Inside the office itself, a good wireless connection often depends on line-of-sight between the device or computer and the wireless signal transmitter or wireless router.
-Spend some time checking every corner of your office space for wireless ‘dead zones’.
+Spend some time checking every corner of your office space for wireless ‘dead zones.
 Depending on the floorplan of your office or the building itself, you may need some range extenders to help eliminate these spots.

 The typical business office requires several different types of cabling systems.
 Some can handle multiple purposes, and some must be dedicated to a specific use.

 While voice cabling typically does not require the same high standard of quality that computers do, most technicians will opt to use the higher standard for both purposes.
-For all intents and purposes, the cost difference is minimal, so opting for the higher standard is generally the best way to go.
+For all intents and purposes, the cost difference is minimal, so opting for a higher standard is generally the best way to go.

-With a strong movement toward the adoption of VoIP phone and telecommunications, you may have some choice as to whether to use an existing telecom infrastructure or not.
+With a strong movement toward the adoption of VoIP phones and telecommunications, you may have some choice as to whether to use an existing telecom infrastructure or not.
 VoIP does require some cabling, but smaller-scale VoIP environments can be deployed as software, and often directly through your ISP.

 Data cabling is the array of wires that transmit your internet signal to the various devices and computers in your office.
 You may need to run data cabling to service more than just your computers, however.
-Data cabling is necessary for an array of devices, including fax machines, printers, HD televisions, servers, external hard drives and other network storage devices.
+Data cabling is necessary for an array of devices, including fax machines, printers, HD televisions, servers, external hard drives, and other network storage devices.
 In some cases, these devices may be connected via a wireless signal, but some equipment, especially older models, may not provide you with this option, or conversely, they may require a much wider bandwidth than your wireless connection enables.
 Data cabling can be run behind wall enclosures, or it can be sealed at every endpoint.

-The most important thing about your A/V cabling is that it is placed in such a way to be intuitive to its end use.
+The most important thing about your A/V cabling is that it is placed in such a way to be intuitive to its end-use.
 For instance, if your video monitor is at one end of the room, your A/V connectivity should be at that end as well.
 It is a hotly debated topic as to whether the length of the cable affects the quality of an A/V signal, but it’s generally accepted that the shorter the cable, the better.
 Position your A/V connections as close as you possibly can to where your equipment is going to be placed, and make provisions for any eventuality.
 For example, even if your video monitor and main cabling connections are at one end, you might want to think about running a line to the opposite end of the room in the event that you need to connect a projector, laptop or other equipment.

 Security systems use audio-visual quality cabling, but each system differs greatly as to their individual requirements.
 CCTV systems can vary in quality greatly, but generally the higher quality the signal, the more important the integrity of the cabling itself.
 Depending on how your security system operates, you may need to run A/V cables to a dedicated hard drive in order to store recorded footage.
 In this case, you will need to allocate space in your technology room to accommodate the necessary drives and extra cabling.
 You may also want to consider running your security system on a PoE basis or at least with some sort of battery backup just to ensure you are protected, no matter what.